 - Medical expenses.

 The Conference Managers cannot take any responsibility for any participant failing to arrange their own insurance.
 This insurance is to be purchased in your country of origin.

 The official language for the Conference is English.

 Passport and Immigration (VISA)

 All visitors to Australia must have a valid visa to travel to and enter Australia.
-Welcome letters can be requested by emailing the Conference Managers following completion of Conference registration.
-For VISA information please download the following information factsheet from the Australian Immigration Office.
+Welcome letters can be requested following completion of Programme registration by emailing the Conference Managers via firstname.lastname@example.org.
+For visa information please refer to the website of the Department of Home Affairs.

 The Conference Hosts and Conference Managers have arranged for photography onsite throughout the event.
 The images may be used for post-Conference reports, case studies, marketing collateral and supplied to industry media if requested.
 If you do not wish for your photo to be taken, please inform the photographer and move out of camera range.

 Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Conference.
 This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Conference.